 Both of us have selected to undergo laser surgery to correct our vision.
 We both feel his was hands-down one of the top best decisions we’ve ever made.

-The procedures we underwant (PRK surgery for Adam, LASIK for Chris) were the closest to magic we’ve ever experienced in our adult lives.
-We both quickly went from being fully dependent on our glasses to having 20/20 vision (Adam even got 20/10 vision in his right eye).
-And years later, our vision is still excellent.
+The procedures we underwant (LASIK for Chris) were the closest to magic we’ve ever experienced in our adult lives.
+We both quickly went from being fully dependent on our glasses to having 20/20 vision.
+Years later, my vision is still excellent.

 The procedure isn’t cheap — on average laser eye surgery costs about $2k per eye these days — but it is COMPLETELY worth it.
 What’s the value of clear vision and independence from glasses and contacts?
-A lot higher than the cost of this procedure, in our book.
+A lot higher than the cost of this procedure.
 And when amortized over the several decades of benefits you receive, it’s a screaming deal.